Need to compile Master Branch of NavCoin-Core?

 Step 4

-Create and run the ./configure
+Create and run the ./configure script.

 # Assuming your working directory is still in `./depends` from last commands